nautobot/nautobot-app-ssot/docs/dev/jobs.md

     vid: int
     description: Optional[str] = None

-    # This is a foreign key to the `extras.status` model - its instances can be uniquely identified through its `name`
+    # This is a foreign key to the `extras.status` model whose instances can be uniquely identified through its `name`
-    # field, which is why we specify this here
+    # field.
     status__name: str
 ```

 !!! note
-    This example is able to be so brief because usage of the `NautobotModel` class provides `create`, `update` and `delete` out of the box for the `VLANModel`.
+    This example is able to be so brief because usage of the `NautobotModel` class provides `create`, `update` and `delete` methods out of the box for the `VLANModel`.
 If you want to sync data _from_ Nautobot _to_ another remote system, you will need to implement those yourself using whatever client or SDK provides the ability to write to that system.
 For examples, check out the existing integrations under `nautobot_ssot/integrations`.

 ## Building the Adapters

 On its own, the model is not particularly interesting.
 We have to combine it with an adapter to make it do interesting things.
 The adapter is responsible for pulling data out of Nautobot or your remote system (which is also Nautobot if you're following this tutorial).

-### Building the Local adapter
+### Building the Local Adapter

 First, we define the adapter to load data from the local Nautobot instance - this is very straight-forward.